nb1987/braintree-validation/README.md

 braintree-validation exposes all of the same methods that the jQuery Validation plugin does, except that they're properties on the `braintree.hostedFields` object rather than the jQuery object:

-* `validate(hostedFields, [options])` - this validates the form and must be called before any other method can be called.
-This differs from the jQuery Validation plugin's corresponding method in that it requires the first argument passed in to be the `hostedFields` instance.
+* `validate(hostedFields, [options])` - like the jQuery Validation plugin's method of the same name, `validate` sets the validation behavior for the form (and returns a `$.validator`) and must be called before any other method can be called.
+However, it differs from the jQuery Validation plugin's corresponding method in that it requires the first argument passed in to be the `hostedFields` instance.
 * `valid()` - this returns `true` or `false` indicating whether the form is valid or not.
 * `rules()` - reads, adds, or removes rules for an element; see also https://jqueryvalidation.org/rules/ for `rules()` and its two overloads.